mvolkmann/blog/src/ocaml.md

 retaining full compatibility with the OCaml language.
 The syntax of Reason is more familiar to JavaScript developers than OCaml.
 Reason can use OCaml libraries.

+<a href="https://melange.re/v3.0.0/" target="_blank">Melange</a>
+is a set of tools that generate and interoperate with JavaScript.

 <a href="https://coq.inria.fr" target="_blank">Coq</a>
 is a formal proof system that is primarily implemented in OCaml.